This post may contain affiliate links. Please read my affiliate policy for more information.

 “Oh, I would never set you up with a doctor,” she said.
-“They are too narcissistic and their schedules are brutal.”
+“They are too narcissistic, and their schedules are brutal.”

 “But, I do have someone I’d like you to meet.
-I wasn’t sure when would be a good time to bring it up but since you’re talking about dating again, would you be interested in meeting one of Frank’s coworkers?”
+I wasn’t sure when would be a good time to bring it up, but since you’re talking about dating again, would you be interested in meeting one of Frank’s coworkers?”

-Oh god.
-The shit just got real.
+Oh God.
+Shit just got real.

-Was I really joking?
+So was I really joking?
 Um no. I wasn’t.
 But, I was entertaining the thought of creating a dating profile.
 Not passing out my number on day one of the commencement of entertaining the thought of dating.